We are Fair Field Productions

-Our film production crew consists of over twenty talented people - filmmakers, light and sound specialists, editors and historical researchers.
-FMC Director Jason Strong serves as our Director of Photography.
-Rene Holmberg, owner of First Aerial Drone Media Service, coordinates the amazing aerial footage shot over Jefferson County using state-of-the-art drone camera technology.
-Tim Britton has received awards for his masterful crafting and editing of the soundtrack.
+Our film production crew comprises filmmakers, light and sound specialists, editors, and historical researchers.
+FMC Director Jason Strong serves as our Director of Photography and one of our Film Editors.
+Rene Holmberg coordinates the amazing aerial footage shot over Jefferson County using state-of-the-art drone camera technology.
+Tim Britton has received numerous awards for his masterful crafting and editing of our soundtracks.

 Life Before Fairfield

-“Life Before Fairfield” tells the story of the prehistory of Fairfield, Iowa and surrounding areas, from the Pangean shift and how our lands were formed, to the native tribes that lived here for thousands of years.
-This first documentary film in the Fairfield History Series opened to packed crowds of over 1,500 people when it premiered in August of 2017.
+“Life Before Fairfield” tells the story of the prehistory of Fairfield, Iowa and surrounding areas, from the Pangean shift and how our lands were formed, to how the native tribes lived here thousands of years ago.
+This first documentary film in the Fairfield History Series opened to packed crowds of over 1,500 people when it premiered one weekend in August of 2017.